 Economic Overview

 The economy of Serbia experienced rapid growth from 2001–2008, although the global financial crisis hit hard on the country’s economy, showing its structural weaknesses and the need for a full transition to a market economy.
-Despite turning into negative territory in 2020 as a consequence of the COVID-19 crisis, Serbia’s GDP rebounded strongly in 2021 (+7.4%) and continued its positive trend in 2022 when growth was estimated at 2.3% by the Statistical Office of Serbia, with domestic demand as the main source of growth.
-Amid ongoing weakness in export markets, the IMF forecasts a GDP increase of 2.4% for 2023, before growth revives to 3.5% in 2024 as monetary policy is eased, lower inflation reduces pressure on disposable incomes and external conditions improve.
+Despite turning into negative territory in 2020 as a consequence of the COVID-19 crisis, Serbia’s GDP rebounded strongly in 2021 (+7.4%) and continued its positive trend in 2022 and 2023 (+2.3% and +2.5%, respectively).
+The country’s real GDP grew by 3.9% in 2024, making it Europe's second-fastest-growing economy after Malta, according to the Serbian Chamber of Commerce and Industry, thanks to a better-than-expected performance of the construction and services sectors.
+According to the World Bank, Serbia's economy is projected to grow by around 4% in the medium term, driven mainly by consumption and partly by investment.
+Risks include potential negative impacts of climate change on agriculture and infrastructure.

-Serbia's unemployment rate, relatively low compared to its neighbours in the Balkans, remains significantly higher than the European average: in 2022, it stood at 9.9%, with a marginal decrease expected in the next couple of years (9.5% in 2024 as per the IMF projections).
+Serbia's unemployment rate, relatively low compared to its neighbours in the Balkans, remains significantly higher than the European average: in 2024, it stood at 9.1%, with a marginal decrease expected in the next couple of years (8.9% by 2026 as per the IMF projections).
+In 2024, Serbia's average net monthly wage rose by 9.1% in real terms and 14.1% in nominal terms, reaching SRD 98,143 (USD 878 / EUR 838), according to the statistical office.
 The standard of living of the Serbian population remains significantly below the EU average and the country's informal sector is substantial.
-However, the authorities have the support of the EU and international financial institutions to modernise infrastructure and support investment in the business community.
-Eurostat estimates that the number of people at risk of poverty fell further to 29.8% in 2020 (was 39.5% five years earlier), while the GDP per capita (PPP) stood at USD 24,084 in 2022 (IMF).
+However, the authorities have the support of the EU and international financial institutions to modernize infrastructure and support investment in the business community.
+The World Bank estimates that the incidence of poverty declined to an estimated 6.9% in 2023 (latest data available), while the GDP per capita (PPP) stood at USD 29,038 in 2024 (IMF).

 Source: IMF – World Economic Outlook Database , October 2021